|Fred Partridge||Past President|

 On March 12, 1960 the first performance was held in the new White Rock Playhouse theatre.
 It was a great success and the club never looked back—by 1966 they paid off the building and from that point on, have been able to operate almost grant-free.

-To celebrate its 60th the club’s 50th anniversary in 2004, a project was launched to renovate the White Rock Playhouse with the help of the Rotary Club of White Rock.
+To celebrate the club’s 60th anniversary in 2004, a project was launched to renovate the White Rock Playhouse with the help of the Rotary Club of White Rock.
 It re-opened in 2006 with a new lobby, auditorium and balcony along with 220 new seats.

 Today the White Rock Players’ Club is still a much-loved community showstopper, producing five shows a year, which encompass comedies, thrillers, dramas and the ever-popular Christmas Pantomime.